grafana/metrictank/docs/config.md

 ```
 # only relevant when using cluster mode 'multi'
 # for more details, see https://godoc.org/github.com/hashicorp/memberlist#Config
-# all values correspond literally to the memberlist.Config options
+# all values correspond literally to the memberlist.Config options except where noted
 [swim]
 # config setting to use.
 If set, will override all other swim settings.
 Use none|default-lan|default-local|default-wan.
 Note all our swim settings correspond to default-lan")
 # see: